andrewdelprete/angular-define-this/README.md

 angular-defineThis
 =========

-A very mimimal Angular module that allows you to utilize a hoverable tooltip definitioon of a word by wrapping it in a custom directive.
+A very minimal Angular module that allows you wrap a word in a simple directive to get a definition of the word via tooltip.

 Created By
 ----